AkaiShuichiX/EFT-DMA-Radar/README.md

 **Note:** All current testing is done with both the radar and game running at **1920x1080** resolution.

+## Things I won't touch unless Mambo/x0m made it open source
+- writing

+## Features that are to be added in future commits ⌨️

+- Wishlist items on Radar/ESP/Aimview
+- Lootfilter and Wishlist items on AI gear slots indicated by either "!!" or the exact name (short)
+- Exfils show if opened or closed
+- Quest tracker including zones, req.
+Keys and Items and only Q_items of active quests on radar/ESP/Aimview
+- ...?

 ## Features ✨

 - Configurable Aimview widget